Bill Lee (Tennessee politician): Budget and economy

 In 2019, Lee proposed repealing Tennessee's 10% amusement tax on gym, fitness center, and health club fees, arguing that the tax discourages Tennesseans from being physically active.
-If enacted, the repeal would reduce state revenues by around $10 million.
+If enacted, the repeal would reduce state revenues by about $10 million.

 In September 2020, Lee supported a Tennessee delegation that traveled to Beijing to enhance trade and economic linkages between the state and the People's Republic of China.